LukaZuljevic/NBA-statistics-app/README.md

 # NBA-statistics-app

 This was my biggest project so far.
-The goal of this project was built to explore and learn React framework.
+The goal of this project was to explore and learn React framework.
 The app provides sport scores, match statistics, and other relevant NBA data offering a user-friendly experience.
 App also uses data from my DB that was made in postgreSQL.

 ## Technologies Used